Definition of MySQL User Password

 1. with UPDATE Query

 We will discuss here the initial step to change the user password using the UPDATE statement that updates the table of the MySQL database user.
-But remember that after we have executed the UPDATE command we also need to run the FLUSH PRIVILEGES command that will be required to reload privileges from the MySQL database table that is granted.
+But remember that after executing the UPDATE command, we also need to run the FLUSH PRIVILEGES command that will be required to reload privileges from the granted MySQL database table.

 USE mysql;